On primitive ideals: Jacquet functor and Proof of Theorem

-Here is an example\footnote{kindly communicated to me by O. Gabber} showing that the separation result may fail, in general, if (for $\n$ non-commutative) the assumption of Theorem \ref{gabber}: `$\gr M$ {\it is finitely generated over} $\gr(\U{\n})$' is replaced by the weaker assumption: `$M$ {\it is finitely generated over} $\U{\n}$'.
+Here is an example\footnote{It was kindly communicated to me by O. Gabber} showing that the separation result may fail, in general, if (for $\n$ noncommutative) the assumption of Theorem \ref{gabber}: "$\gr M$ {\it is finitely generated over} $\gr(\U{\n})$" is replaced by the weaker assumption: "$M$ {\it is finitely generated over} $\U{\n}$".